 We have implemented a wide variety of sustainability initiatives during the past decade: installing energy efficient lighting in our offices; adding electric vehicles, including passenger cars and forklifts, to our fleet; installing a photovoltaic array on the roof of our new Twin Falls Operations Center; promoting water-saving xeriscape landscaping at our facilities; and installing bicycle repair kiosks for customer and staff use.

 Our CO2 emissions intensity, measured in pounds of CO2 per MW hour of generation, continues to decline.
-We have achieved a 25 percent reduction in the average emissions intensity level of 2010–2017 versus our baseline year of 2005, and a 47 percent reduction in absolute CO2 emissions in 2017 versus 2005.
+We have achieved a 46 percent reduction in CO2 emissions intensity in 2018 versus 2005.

 Our Business Strategy